 You now see all the tasks that were automatically added to the build definition by the template.
 These are the steps that will automatically run every time you check in code.

-For the Default agent queue, select a queue that includes the Mac agent you set up.
+For the Agent queue, select Hosted macOS Preview or a queue that includes the Mac agent you set up.